jjmu0026/FollowUpPro/README.md

 # FollowUpPro

-A smart, stress-free job application tracking and follow-up assistant that helps you manage your job search process with intelligent timing and AI-powered email generation.
+A smart, stress-free job application tracking and follow-up assistant that helps you manage your job search process with intelligent timing and AI-powered email generation. **Now with multi-user support and secure authentication!**

 ## 🚀 Features

+### 🔐 Secure Multi-User Authentication
+- **User Registration & Login**: Secure email/password authentication
+- **Google OAuth**: One-click sign-in with Google
+- **Session Management**: Persistent login across browser sessions
+- **Data Isolation**: Each user's data is completely private and secure
+- **Account Management**: Users can sign out and manage their accounts

 ### 📊 Smart Job Tracking
 - **Comprehensive Application Management**: Track all your job applications in one place